elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.i2} We reach the moment when a volcano scuttles in the cargo hold of coral.
+- {:.i2} We are reaching the moment when a volcano scuttles in the cargo hold of coral.

 - {:.sp} The Man Reciter.

-- {:.pr} We reach the moment when, within the grottos of empire, where the flamed spear rattles, the Empress decrees the uselessness of reparations and tattoos her thighs with a shower of daturas.
+- {:.pr} We are reaching the moment when, within the grottos of empire, where the flamed spear rattles, the Empress decrees the uselessness of reparations and tattoos her thighs with a shower of daturas.

 - {:.sp} Toussaint *(to the crowd.)*

-- {:.i2} My friends, say it with me: Long live Freedom.
+- {:.i2} My friends, shout it with me: Long live Freedom.

 - {:.sp} The Crowd.